 Call the award-winning personal injury attorneys at Wilshire Law Firm right away for a FREE consultation at 1-866-344-0588.
 Waiting can hurt your case, so call now!

-When looking at personal injury firms, it’s important to choose one with the track record and resources to successfully handle your claim in a compassionate and professional manner.
+When looking at personal injury firms, it’s important to consider a law firm with the track record and resources to successfully handle your claim in a compassionate and professional manner.
 Wilshire Law Firm’s award-winning team of personal injury attorneys are backed by a legal staff of close to 100 employees, most of whom are fully bilingual.

 We understand that this is a difficult time for you and your family.
-You may be unable to get around due to your injuries.
+You may be unable to get around due to events related to your personal injury claim.
 That’s why we’re available to travel to you at the time and place of your choosing.
-Be it the hospital, your home or another location, we can meet you there in order to get your claim going as quickly as possible.
+Additionally, our Orange County offices are centrally and conveniently located at 1940 W. Orangewood Suite #110 in the city of Orange.

-Since opening our doors eleven years ago, Wilshire Law Firm has recovered over $850,000,000 for our clients.
+Since opening our doors eleven years ago, Wilshire Law Firm has recovered more than 1 billion dollars for our clients.
 We have won numerous life-changing six and seven-figure settlements and verdicts during this time.

 We attribute our winning track record to more than just hard work.
 Besides providing aggressive legal representation, we also have the resources to use the latest cutting-edge technology.
 When necessary, we can present computer animated accident scene and medical procedure reconstructions.
 All of this, in addition to our panel of experts, helps Wilshire Law Firm present our clients’ cases in the strongest way possible.

-Common Causes of Personal Injuries in Orange County
+Common Causes and Types of Personal Injuries in Orange County

 At Wilshire Law Firm, we handle a variety of personal injury cases.